Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Discrete velocity method

-Writing the kinetic equation at each node of the velocity mesh, we obtain a system of $N^3$ linear constant-coefficient equations with a source term.
+Here, the second round brackets after $\hat{f}$ contain indices of the tensor $\hat{f}(t, \bm{x})$.
+We will further denote all the tensors by a symbol with hat to distinguish them from scalars.
+Writing the kinetic equation at each node of the velocity grid, we obtain a system of $N^3$ linear constant-coefficient equations with a source term.
 This system can be written in the tensor form: